Osaka Ramen Restaurants - Where to Eat Unique and Delicious Noodles

 3. Ryukishin RIZE Osaka Namba (Namba): The Leading Figure in the Osaka Ramen World

 Here is Namba Ryukishin RIZE, a famous ramen shop that is also said to have a leading figure-like existence in the Osaka ramen world.
-The main shop is located in Sakai, Osaka and is originally famous for its light shio (salt) ramen.
-However, a richer chicken simmered ramen is available at the Namba location where the Chicken Simmered Shio Noodles (830 yen plus tax) is served.
+The main shop is located in Sakai, Osaka, and is originally famous for its light shio ramen.
+However, a richer chicken simmered ramen is available at the Namba location where the Chicken Simmered Shio Noodles (830 yen with tax) is served.

-Despite being a thick, rich soup that is more along the lines of stew or potage, there is no odor from the chicken nor any oiliness.
-Furthermore, the plating is extremely beautiful while the shop interior gives off a stylish atmosphere despite being small, resulting in the shop being frequented by fashionable customers.
+Despite being a thick soup similar to a stew, there is no odor from the chicken nor any oiliness.
+Furthermore, the plating is beautiful and the shop's interior is hip.
+It is a popular restaurant for young, stylish people.
 They also have thorough hospitality, making it a very comforting place.

 Ryukishin also has a branch at the Kansai International Airport and we recommend it as ramen you can easily eat before you leave the country.
-However, please understand that the Kansai Airport branch only serves light-flavored ramen.
+However, the Kansai Airport branch may have a limited menu, only serves light-flavored ramen.

-A ramen shop that is particularly popular and is gaining momentum lately in Osaka is Menya Fukuhara.
-Its signature menu item is the Mellow Chicken Noodles Shio (priced at 980 yen plus tax with an added marinated soft-boiled egg and char siu as pictured in the photo).
+A ramen shop that is particularly popular in Osaka is Menya Fukuhara.
+Its signature menu item is the Mellow Chicken Noodles Shio (priced at 980 yen with tax with an added marinated soft-boiled egg and char siu as pictured in the photo).

-Expensive free range chicken is used liberally in the soup, giving it a solid flavor that you couldn’t begin to imagine from its transparent appearance; in any case, it’s too delicious.
+High-quality, free-range chicken is used liberally in the soup, giving it a solid flavor that you couldn’t begin to imagine from its transparent appearance; in any case, it’s too delicious.
 It isn’t an exaggeration to say that this is the current number one shio ramen in Osaka.
-Everything from its toppings, like its beautiful low-cooked char siu, down to its plating is perfect.
+Everything from its toppings, like its beautiful slow-cooked char siu, down to its plating is perfect.

 It’s a slight distance away from central Osaka, but it will be worth going all the way to visit if you love ramen.
 The line was incredible when the shop first opened but has since calmed down and should now be easy to visit.